Semilinear Klein-Gordon equation in space-time of black hole, which is gaining mass in the universe with accelerating expansion: Preliminaries. Linear equation

 while $ A_2(\vec{ x};\vec{\xi } )$ and $A_1(\vec{ x};\vec{\xi } )$ are the principal symbol and the low order symbol, respectively, and

 Thus, the symbol $ {\mathcal A}(\vec{ x};\vec{\xi } )$ of the operator $ {\mathcal A}(\vec{ x},\partial_x)$ (\ref{OpA}) is given by

-The equation (\ref{KGE_KF}) is strictly hyperbolic on every compact set in $B_{Sch}^{ext}\times \R $ and has multiple characteristics on the event horizon $r=R_{Sch}$.
-Since the operator has multiple characteristics, the well-posedness of the Cauchy problem requires some kind of Levi condition.
+On every compact set in $B_{Sch}^{ext}\times \R $, the equation (\ref{KGE_KF}) is strictly hyperbolic.
+It has multiple characteristics on the event horizon $r=R_{Sch}$.
+Consequently, the well-posedness of the Cauchy problem requires some kind of Levi condition.
 (See, for details, \cite{YagBook}.) \\

 {\bf The finite propagation speed property. } Consider the equation

 in $B^{ext}_{Sch}$.
 We apply the Liouville transform with $k_\pm$ defined in subsection~\ref{SS2.2} $ \psi (x,t)= t^{k_\pm} \sqrt{F(r)}u (x,t) $ to (\ref{2.2}), then the covariant Klein-Gordon equation (\ref{2.2}) reads